heuralux/.github/profile/README.md

 We work alongside people who know their field inside and out and turn that expertise into computational tools that accelerate, simplify, and empower the way they actually work.
 You bring the deep knowledge of your business; we bring the modeling and engineering to amplify it.
-Together we scope the right-sized tool — no more, and no less than the problem calls for.
+Together we scope the right-sized tool; no more, and no less than the problem calls for.

 That might look like: